What is the workshop?

 The small-batch workshops have fewer students that mean more attention.
-As the teacher has to concentrate on a few students, they are able to concentrate more and pay more attention
+As the teacher has to concentrate on a few students, they can concentrate more and pay more attention

 2. More interaction with the students

 Fewer students lead to more interaction.
 Interacting with a class of 20 students is easy than interacting with a class of 50.
-You are able to interact with each and every student due to less number and engage in healthy interaction
+You can interact with each student due to fewer numbers and engage in healthy interaction.

 3. Less chaos